elastic/kibana/x-pack/plugins/observability_solution/entity_manager/docs/entity_definitions.md

 ```

 This definition will look inside the `logs-*` index pattern for documents that container the field `host.name` and group them based on that value to create the entities.
 It will run the discovery every 2 minutes.
 The documents will be of type "host" so they can be queried via `entities-host-history` or `entities-host-latest`.
 Beyond the basic `entity` fields, each entity document will also contain all the identify fields at the root of the document, this it is easy to find your hosts by filtering by `host.name`.
+Note that it is not necessary to add the `identifyFields` as metadata as these will be automatically collected in the output documents, and that it is possible to set `identityFields` as optional.

 An entity document for this definition will look like below.

 History:
 ```json